Adventure experiences take students out of their comfort zone and familiar environments by immersing them in unfamiliar backcountry settings.

 The Summit Difference

-- Summit’s approach to Adventures is not based on primitive skills but rather on expedition skills and tools that are applicable to the modern day.
+- Summit’s approach to Adventure Therapy is not based on primitive skills but rather on expedition skills and tools that are applicable to the modern day.
 In other words: Great food, cooking stoves, top of the line gear, heated shelters in the winter, map and compass, tents and tarps (depending on season), group communication and preparation, etc.

 - Expedition model with base camp, 4 days out in backcountry, 3 days on residential campus and attending school in a classroom.